SteveVitali/ethereum-smart-contract-analysis/README.md

 ```
 If the responses are not '0x', then the state sync has probably completed.

-Another possible reason that all the scraped bytecodes from Ethereum-etl's `export_all.sh` returned '0x' is that in Medvedev's original tutorial, he forgot to include the `--rpc` flag on `geth` startup, which means that none of the RPC calls made during the export script succeeded.
+Another possible reason that all the scraped bytecodes from Ethereum-etl's `export_all.sh` returned '0x' is that in Medvedev's original tutorial, he forgot to include the `--rpc` flag on `geth` startup, which means that some (or all?) of the RPC calls made during the export script succeeded.
 For this reason we have updated our EC2 setup script to run:
 ```
 nohup geth --cache=1024 --rpc --rpcport "8545" --rpcaddr "127.0.0.1" &
 ```